top of page

 Fueled by years of retail experience within a spectrum of communities, Gretchen was compelled to get her MA in Communication Studies with a focus on Intercultural Communication.
 She hopes to bring her experience and knowledge to RCC, but more importantly learn from those she will meet while with the organization.

-Jorge Chamorro
+Jorge "JC" Chamorro

 925-692-0090 x 701